 HireVue is a premier provider of recorded video interview services and conducts HireVues around the world every day.
 Mark Newman, HireVue's COO, graciously spent some time with me reviewing video interviewing, how it works, and how applicants can make sure their interview is competitive.

 - The company selects candidates for video interviews.

-- Arrangements for an interview are scheduled - either at a company office, an off-site location with a webcam setup, or via a webcam sent to the applicant.
+- Arrangements for an interview are scheduled - at home with your own webcam, a company office, an off-site location with a webcam setup, or via a webcam sent to the applicant.